 To be the best, you’ve got to beat the best.
 All this week, across every Power 5 league, we’re looking at what it takes to reach the top.

 Realistically, not every team in the Big Ten is ready to challenge for a spot at the top.
-For those in position to make the next move, we’re ready to break it down, continuing Tuesday with the Michigan Wolverines.
+For those in position to make the next move, we’re ready to break it down, starting with the Iowa Hawkeyes.